PnG BERT: Augmented BERT on Phonemes and Graphemes for Neural TTS: Experiments

 To evaluate the performance of PnG BERT, we conducted experiments on a monolingual multi-speaker TTS task.
 PnG~BERT is used to replace the original RNN-based encoder in NAT \cite{shen2020non}, a duration-based neural TTS model.
 It produces mel-spectrograms which are converted into the final waveforms using a WaveRNN-based neural vocoder \cite{kalchbrenner2018efficient}.

-In all the experiments, the PnG BERT model used 6 Transformer layers with hidden size 512 and 8 attention heads, pre-trained with a batch size of 24K for 1M steps with a maximum input sequence length of 480 tokens.
+In all the experiments, the PnG BERT model used 6 Transformer layers with hidden size 512 and 8 attention heads, pre-trained using the SM3 optimizer \cite{anil2019memory} with a batch size of 24K for 1M steps and a maximum sequence length of 480 tokens.
 The remainder of the TTS models used the same architecture and hyperparameters as in \cite{shen2020non}, except that we trained them with a larger batch size of 512 for 450K steps (same for the standard NAT model used as a baseline).
 The top 2 Transformer layers in PnG BERT were fine-tuned, with the rest part frozen.

 The performance of the TTS models were evaluated through subjective listening tests on the naturalness, including 5-scale mean opinion score (MOS) tests and 7-scale ($-$3 to 3) side-by-side (SxS) preference tests.
-In the SxS preference tests, loudness normalization\footnote{Loudness normalization is critical in SxS preference tests, as raters tend to be biased towards louder samples.} is applied consistently on all samples in both side.
+In the SxS preference tests, loudness normalization\footnote{Loudness normalization is critical in SxS preference tests, as raters tend to be biased towards louder samples.} is applied consistently on the all samples in both side.
 All subjective tests were conducted using at least 1,000 samples.
 Each rater was allowed to rate no more than 6 samples in one test.